Chillswim Ullswater 7.5 Miles End to End – 11th July 2026

-Aquasphere Chillswim Ullswater 2024 will be held on Saturday 13th July at Parkfoot Holiday Park on the outskirts of Pooley Bridge, this will be the 5th edition of this incredible swimming challenge!
+Chillswim Ullswater 2026 will take place on Saturday 11th July at Parkfoot Holiday Park on the outskirts of Pooley Bridge, this will be the 5th edition of this incredible swimming challenge!

 Swimmers will complete the full length of lake swim in separate starts based on your average mile pace to give you the best experience possible.
 As with all of our events this will be a wetsuit optional swim.